 These users may enjoy the energy burst and intense focus the drug can provide.
 These users may use the pill form or crush and snort the substance for a quicker high.
 As a CNS stimulant, Focalin works to “rewire” the brain over time.
 When misused, the brain comes to depend on the drug to function.

 This is substance use disorder (SUD).
 When patients develop SUD, they no longer get the drug’s benefits.
 The brain sends distress signals when the drug is not present.
 These distress signals are called withdrawal.

 - Severe Headaches

 - Fatigue or restlessness

-The long term effects of Focalin addiction can be dangerous.
+The long-term effects of Focalin addiction can be dangerous.
 The stimulant effects can cause heart problems in certain patients.
 Over time, patients with SUD from Focalin can experience insomnia or trouble sleeping.
-Other symptoms of SUD include:

 - Difficulty speaking

 - Severe mood swings